Facts and figures

 MRC-funded research grants

-Currently, 31% (data accessed 2 May 2023) of active MRC-funded research grants involve the use of animals licensed under the Animals (Scientific Procedures) Act 1986.
+Currently, about one third of MRC-funded research grants involve the use of animals licensed under the Animals (Scientific Procedures) Act 1986.

 Research ranges from fundamental studies on how normal biological systems work to studies used to investigate possible treatments for human or animal disease.